Cardinal point (optics): Principal planes and points

 For a thin lens in air, the principal planes both lie at the location of the lens.
 The point where they cross the optical axis is sometimes misleadingly called the optical centre of the lens.
-Note, however, that for a real lens the principal planes do not necessarily pass through the centre of the lens, and in general may not lie inside the lens at all.
+For a real lens the principal planes do not necessarily pass through the centre of the lens and can even be outside the lens.

 Nodal points

-The front and rear nodal points have the property that a ray aimed at one of them will be refracted by the lens such that it appears to have come from the other, and with the same angle with respect to the optical axis.
+The front and rear nodal points of a lens have the property that a ray aimed at one of them will be refracted by the lens such that it appears to have come from the other with the same angle to the optical axis.
 (Angular magnification between nodal points is +1.)
 The nodal points therefore do for angles what the principal planes do for transverse distance.
-If the medium on both sides of the optical system is the same (e.g., air), then the front and rear nodal points coincide with the front and rear principal points, respectively.
+If the medium on both sides of an optical system is the same (e.g., air or vacuum), then the front and rear nodal points coincide with the front and rear principal points, respectively.

-The nodal points were first described by Johann Listing in 1845 to evaluate the eye, where the image is formed in fluid.
-Over time it was found that if a line was drawn through the posterior apex of the crystalline lens at the visual angle of a distant object, then it would point to the image location on the retina, even for very large angles.
-This line passes approximately through the 2nd nodal point, but rather than being an actual paraxial ray, it identifies the image formed by ray bundles that pass through the center of the pupil.
-This can be used to find the magnification, or to scale retinal locations.
-This extends the use of the nodal point for the eye, but the imaging properties come from the cornea and retina being highly curved, rather than paraxial properties, and this is rarely clear in publications.
+Gauss's original 1841 paper only discussed the main rays through the focal points.
+A colleague, Johann Listing, was the first to describe the nodal points in 1845 to evaluate the human eye, where the image is in fluid.
+The cardinal points were all included in a single diagram as early as 1864 (Donders), with the object in air and the image in a different medium.